How You Want to Grow Determines Which Way You Go

-Likely, the decision on what source to go with will come down to equity vs. debt capital.
+Likely, the decision on what source to go with will come down to equity vs. debt capital, with your growth goals guiding where you go.
 These are two great options for obtaining funding for growth, but each has specific requirements, benefits, and risks that have far-reaching effects.
 If you’re a growing SaaS company, it’ll be important to carefully consider each one so you understand what to expect now and down the road.
 If you’re unfamiliar with either, you can learn more about them here.
 In this post, we’ll take a look at a financial scenario comparing the two with callouts of the key risks and benefits.

 Already know the ins and outs of equity vs. debt funding?
 Our team is here to help.

 Below is a top-to-bottom breakdown in which two SaaS companies that a) have been around for some time and b) have achieved strong monthly recurring revenue (MRR) decide to explore equity vs. debt capital options.
 Once funding is obtained, the equity-side business owner loses 17% of their ownership stake due to dilution but only has to repay the investment on exit.
 The debt-side owner loses no ownership but has a set repayment term.